bhurwitz33/be487-fall-2023/exercises/08_assembly/08_assembly.md

 reads with `-1` and reverse paired-end reads with `-2`, and the output directory where we want our results to be stored.

-Note that spades needs a lot of memory (we are asking for 24G!
+Note that spades needs a lot of memory (we are asking for 24G!, and you need to be running the container on a compute node.
+Make sure you have run the `interactive -m 24GB -a bh_class` command above.

  ```
-$  interactive -m 24GB -a bh_class
 $ cd /xdisk/bhurwitz/bh_class/YOUR_NETID/exercises/06_qc_trimming
 $ /contrib/singularity/shared/bhurwitz/spades:3.15.5--h95f258a_1.sif metaspades.py -1 JC1A_R1.trim.fastq.gz -2 JC1A_R2.trim.fastq.gz -o ../08_assembly/assembly_JC1A
 ```